carlospalol/money/README.rst

       - Returns ``EUR 2``, a **Money object** with rounded amount to the **nearest even**.

     * - ``Money('0', 'EUR').amount < '0'``
       - Returns ``True``.
-This is the weird but expected behaviour in Python 2.x when comparing Decimal objects with non-numerical objects. `See note in docs <https://docs.python.org/2/library/stdtypes.html#comparisons>`_.
+This is the weird but expected behaviour in Python 2.x when comparing Decimal objects with non-numerical objects (Note the '0' is a string). `See note in docs <https://docs.python.org/2/library/stdtypes.html#comparisons>`_.
       - TypeError: unorderable types: decimal.Decimal() > str()